edent/SuperTinyIcons/README.md

 ## Scream if you want to go smaller

-These files were edited by hand in Inkscape, then were minified using [svgo](https://github.com/svg/svgo) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
+These files were edited by hand in Inkscape, Illustrator, or a text editor, then were minified using [svgo](https://github.com/svg/svgo) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
 Further smallification may be possible.
 Try it!

 - Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
 This isn't strictly necessary - but some web browsers won't display them as an image without it.
 - Rounded corners can be dropped - `rx="80"` - the effect can be done in CSS if you want.